DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/README.md

 -->

 FarmData2 is built using Drupal modules that run within FarmOS.
 The _FieldKit_ and _BarnKit_ tabs in the FarmData2 interface are created by modules.
 The _FD2 Example_ tab is created by a sample module and provides canonical examples of many of the operations and UI elements used in the _FieldKit_ and _BarnKit_ tabs.
 The _FD2 School_ tab is created by a module used just for the FarmData2 School onboarding materials.

-TODO: Write everything a module should have... including tests.

 ## FarmData2 Module Structure ##